It Ain't Half Hot Mum: Officers

 Lieutenant-Colonel Reynolds is the most senior officer in charge of the concert party and enjoys their shows immensely.
-He thinks army life in Asia is very hard, while all he does is sit around sipping pink gin and dine with the elite.
+He thinks army life in Asia is very hard, while all he does is sit around sipping pink gin and dining with the elite.
 He is having an affair with Daphne Waddilove-Evans, whose husband, Major Waddilove-Evans, has left for the Punjab.
 He is a stereotypical British Army officer, with a "stiff upper lip" and prim and proper manner.
 Captain Ashwood's utter stupidity does occasionally infuriate him, but he is effectively good-natured and tries at all costs to avoid losing the easy life he has.
 Reynolds is revealed to be a solicitor in civilian life.